thegit-69/project/README.md

 **3. Deployment:**
    Render
    Namecheap for domain

+## Instructions to run this project on your PC
+1. Git clone this repo https://github.com/thegit-69/project.git
+2. In terminal run the following commands:
+pip install -r requirements.txt
+$env:FLASK_ENV="development"
+$env:FLASK_DEBUG="1"
+flask run
+3. Website will be live at http://127.0.0.1:5000/

 ### Frontend
 This project uses **Html,css and Bootstrap** for frontend.The design of this project is inspired and adapted form **CS50 finance assignment.**